 - Time in business: New businesses, or startups, simply don’t have the demonstrated history of established businesses, and as a result certain loans won’t be available to them.

-- Business plan: A written business plan, in part detailing how you’ll spend an infusion of capital, is sometimes required by lenders.
+- Business plan: A written business plan, in part detailing how you’ll spend an infusion of your working capital, is sometimes required by lenders.

 - Industry: The industry your business is in can affect your loan eligibility, as some industries (child care, finance, and health care) are barred by certain lenders as being too risky.